University of Guelph: Art gallery

-Rankings and Reputation
+Rankings and reputation

-The University of Guelph is one of Canada’s top comprehensive and research-intensive universities.
+The University of Guelph is one of Canada's top comprehensive and research-intensive universities.

-In the 2024 Research Infosource Inc. ranking of Canada’s Top 50 Research Universities, U of G was ranked second in the comprehensive category.
+In the 2024 Research Infosource Inc. ranking of Canada's Top 50 Research Universities, U of G was ranked second in the comprehensive category.

 In 2025, U of G was ranked in the top 6 for Best Comprehensive University, and #1 for Total Research Dollars according to the 2025 Maclean's University Rankings.

-2025 Times Higher Education (THE) World University Rankings by subject ranked the University of Guelph ranked among the top 150 universities in the world for life sciences.
+2025 Times Higher Education (THE) World University Rankings by subject ranked the University of Guelph among the top 150 universities in the world for life sciences.

-U of G placed 201-300 among the top universities in world for reputation and tied for ninth among Canadian institutions according to the 2025 Times Higher Education (THE) World Reputation Rankings.
+U of G placed 201–300 among the top universities in world for reputation and tied for ninth among Canadian institutions according to the 2025 Times Higher Education (THE) World Reputation Rankings.

-The University of Guelph has also been named as one of the world’s top universities for the study of 12 subjects, according to t he QS World University Rankings by Subject 2025:
+The University of Guelph has also been named as one of the world's top universities for the study of 12 subjects, according to the QS World University Rankings by Subject 2025: